-a unique 31-bits unsigned integer for any character in any language.
+SWI-Prolog supports wide characters, characters with character codes above 255 that cannot be represented in a single byte.
+Universal Character Set (UCS) is the ISO/IEC 10646 standard that specifies a unique 31-bits unsigned integer for any character in any language.
 It is a superset of 16-bit Unicode, which in turn is a superset of ISO 8859-1 (ISO Latin-1), a superset of US-ASCII.
 UCS can handle strings holding characters from multiple languages and character classification (uppercase, lowercase, digit, etc.) and operations such as case-conversion are unambiguously defined.

-For this reason SWI-Prolog has two representations for atoms and string objects (see section 4.23).
+For this reason SWI-Prolog has two representations for atoms and string objects (see section 4.22).
 If the text fits in ISO Latin-1, it is represented as an array of 8-bit characters.
 Otherwise the text is represented as an array of 32-bit numbers.
 This representational issue is completely transparent to the Prolog user.
 Users of the foreign language interface as described in section 9 sometimes need to be aware of these issues though.